Kubernetes Security and Disclosure Information

 This page describes Kubernetes security and disclosure information.

-Join the kubernetes-announce group for emails about security and major API announcements.
+Join the kubernetes-security-announce group for emails about security and major API announcements.

 We're extremely grateful for security researchers and users that report vulnerabilities to the Kubernetes Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

-You may encrypt your email to this list using the GPG keys of the Product Security Committee members.
+You may encrypt your email to this list using the GPG keys of the Security Response Committee members.
 Encryption using GPG is NOT required to make a disclosure.

-Each report is acknowledged and analyzed by Product Security Committee members within 3 working days.
+Each report is acknowledged and analyzed by Security Response Committee members within 3 working days.
 This will set off the Security Release Process.

-Any vulnerability information shared with Product Security Committee stays within Kubernetes project and will not be disseminated to other projects unless it is necessary to get the issue fixed.
+Any vulnerability information shared with Security Response Committee stays within Kubernetes project and will not be disseminated to other projects unless it is necessary to get the issue fixed.